 - All done.

 Another fun and nutrient-rich variation is what I call the Omega-Cake: The Healthy Pancake without eggs

-This variation calls for no eggs, instead use as a binding agent, such as soaked Chia and Flax seed.
+This healthy pancake recipe variation calls for no eggs, instead use as a binding agent, such as soaked Chia and Flax seed.
 As you might already know, when soaked they produce a sticky mucilage.
 If you are worried about the protein lost without the egg, you can add nuts and seeds to increase the protein content.
 You can add a full teaspoon of each of the seeds to really increase the omega-3 content in your pancake.
 Naturally, it is preferable not to cook or expose heat to the seeds due to the chemical change occurring to the fatty acid constituents, so best to expose them to the heat quickly.

 NOTE: The amounts presented are what I use, you can add more or less and customize to your needs and requirements.
 If you are a body builder or pretending to be one or just want more bulk, add some almonds, walnuts, and powdered protein of choice.
 If you are watching your waistline or are diabetic, heart patient, or terminally ill use less and verify what works for you.